LexiestLeszek/sova_ollama/README.md

 1. Clone the repository using this command in terminal: `git clone https://github.com/LexiestLeszek/sova_ollama.git`
 2. Install the required dependencies using this command in terminal: `pip install -r requirements`
 3. Install Ollama from their website https://ollama.com/
-4. Download the local LLM (in our case - qwen:1.8b) using this command in terminal: `ollama run qwen:1.8b`
+4. Download the local LLM (in our case - qwen:1.8b) using this command in terminal: `ollama pull qwen:1.8b`
 5. Run the gunicorn server using this command in terminal: `gunicorn -b 0.0.0.0:8080 app:app`
 6. Use the search-bar to input your search query or or question.